malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The controversies surrounding meta-cognition research stems from one problem: that it's not just one system that controls meta-cognitive processes.
 The meta-cognitive research discussed above generally acknowledge two systems: first-order non-conscious processes and high-order conscious processes.
 Debates about whether a behaviour is meta-cognitive or not hangs on an assumption that only conscious processes can be classified as meta-cognitive.
 We can avoid getting caught up in such debates when we acknowledge that all behaviour is an outcome of interactions between all systems.
 What we need to investigate is what those systems are, their underlying mechanisms, and how they interact to produce that behaviour.

-_..todo..introduce concept of layered architecture with: i) innate, ii) habitual, iii) rational systems._
-_...todo : there must be lots of research on this already.....review that and then write this section._
-_...can also introduce Daniel Kahneman's System I and II Thought._

 ![three systems of control](files/A-coherent-theory-v1-bio-3-systems.drawio.png)

 * _**Three Systems of Control.** Innate control and innate feedback interpretation bootstrap learning of habitual and rational systems.
 Habitual and rational systems interact in order to produce learned behaviour._

 The literature in behavioural science identifies three broad categories of behaviour, delineated by presumed differences in underlying control mechanisms: innate, habitual, and rational.
 Innate behaviour is predetermined through our genetics and is characterised by a (semi-)fixed response to stimulus irrespective of goal.
 Habitual behaviour is characterised by _automatized_ stimulus-response associations.
 Rational behaviour is characterised by considered stimulus-goal-action associations.
 As will be seen, the key differences between these three systems of behaviour relate to their speed of adaptation, their accuracy, the resources required for their control, and whether are modulated by current goals.